PramodSripada/Responsive-Nav-Bar/README.md

-# Responsive-Nav-Bar
+# Responsive Navigation Bar

+This repo is for better understanding of core concepts in CSS with Flex Box

+## Required Knowledge

+Make sure you have the idea on following:

+* HTML 5
+* CSS 3
+* Responsive Design
-A responsive navigation bar using CSS Flex Box
+* Flex Box